-When purchasing this equipment, the first decision you need to make is how many mugs your model will need to hold.
+When purchasing a mug chiller, the first decision you need to make is how many mugs your model will need to hold.
 The smallest models have a 24-inch width and can hold around 100 10-ounce mugs.
 For a smaller bar, this is plenty.
 The largest models are 60-inches wide and can hold more than 350 mugs.

 You can get a glass froster with either one or two sections.
 Sections are created with dividers inside the unit that separate different types of glasses and plates.